terrorizer1980/docs-exchange-api/source/includes/_retail_gateway.md

 # Introduction

 Welcome to Blockchain.com's Exchange API and developer documentation.
 These documents detail and give examples of various functionality offered by the API such as receiving real time market data, requesting balance information and performing trades.
-Interaction with the API will require an API key, request one by logging into the Exchange and going to Settings > API Settings.

 # Websocket API